-Most couples and wedding guests couldn't imagine a celebration without free-flowing alcoholic beverages, but for those with religious or financial objections to serving alcohol, a "dry" wedding may seem like the best option.
+Most couples and wedding guests couldn't imagine a celebration without alcohol and free-flowing libations, but for those with religious or financial objections to serving alcohol at wedding receptions, a "dry" wedding may seem like the best option.
 However, is it even socially acceptable to not offer alcoholic beverages at a wedding?
-And if your goal is to save money, how do you provide alcohol without breaking the bank?
+And if your goal is simply to save money, how do you provide alcohol without breaking the bank?

 Although it's certainly possible to throw a fun wedding sans booze, Sims says it's hard to find many advantages.
 "Couples who decide to host a dry wedding should have realistic expectations that it will likely be harder to motivate people to dance," Sims shares.
 "They can also expect a shorter reception time and that a higher percentage will depart after the cake cutting."